-Spring is a time for renewal, and that includes waking up that brain!
+Spring is a time for renewal, and that includes waking up your brain!
 This spring trivia true or false game is designed for seniors, but anyone can play.
 It's available both online and as a large-print PDF for easy reading.
 To play for FREE, just scroll down!

-Below, you’ll find 20 carefully selected statements that cover springtime nature, seasonal science, fun facts, and a few curveballs.
+Below, you’ll find 20 carefully selected statements covering springtime nature, seasonal science, fun facts, and a few curveballs.
 It’s perfect as a solo challenge, a friendly competition with your partner, or something to share at your next group gathering.
-Scroll down to play right now and see how much you really remember about the season of growth.

 1. The spring equinox always falls on March 21.

-Answer: ❌ False.
+Answer: False.
 The equinox can fall on March 19, 20, or 21 depending on the year and location.

 2. The Arctic experiences 24 hours of daylight on the spring equinox.

-Answer: ❌ False.
+Answer: False.
 The Arctic Circle experiences equal day/night on the equinox; 24-hour daylight begins later in spring.
 Bonus points if you guess the exact date!

 3. Cherry blossom trees were a gift to the U.S. from South Korea in 1912.

-Answer: ❌ False.
+Answer: False.
 The cherry blossom trees were a gift from Japan in 1912.

 4. Spring is the season when tornadoes are most common in the U.S.

-Answer: ✅ True.
+Answer: True.
 Tornadoes are most frequent in the U.S. during spring, especially in Tornado Alley.

 5. Daffodils are a type of lily.

-Answer: ❌ False.
+Answer: False.
 Daffodils belong to the Amaryllidaceae family, not lilies.
 The family takes its name from the genus Amaryllis and is commonly known as the amaryllis family.
 So, amaryllis is also correct.

 6. In Japan, picnicking under blooming cherry trees is called "Hanami."

-Answer: ✅ True.
+Answer: True.
 "Hanami" is the traditional Japanese festival that celebrates the beauty of cherry blossoms.
 The word "hanami" means flower viewing and refers to gathering under blooming cherry trees to enjoy them.

 7. The first Earth Day was celebrated in 1962.

-Answer: ❌ False.
+Answer: False.
 The first Earth Day was held in 1970.

 8. The vernal equinox marks the official end of winter and beginning of spring.

-Answer: ✅ True.
+Answer: True.
 The vernal equinox marks the astronomical start of spring on March 20th.

 9. In spring, many birds migrate northward to breed.

-Answer: ✅ True.
+Answer: True.
 In the northern hemisphere, many birds begin their northern migration to breeding grounds during spring.

 10. The saying “April showers bring May flowers” originated in ancient Rome.

-Answer: ❌ False.
+Answer: False.
 This saying has United Kingdom origins dating back to the 16th century.
 The lower temperatures often push back the blooming of flowers to early May, so that’s why they are referred to as May flowers.

 11. Baby rabbits are called kittens.

-Answer: ✅ True.
+Answer: True.
 Baby rabbits are known as kittens or “kits.”

 12. During spring, both the Northern and Southern Hemispheres receive equal sunlight.

-Answer: ✅ True.
+Answer: True.
 The equinox brings equal day/night for both hemispheres.

 13. The scent of freshly cut grass is a plant distress signal.

-Answer: ✅ True.
+Answer: True.
 The smell of cut grass is caused by GLVs – short for green leaf volatiles, pheromones released as a plant distress signal.

 14. The spring zodiac signs include Aries, Taurus, and Gemini.

-Answer: ✅ True.
+Answer: True.
 Aries, Taurus, and Gemini fall between March 21st and June 21st.

 15. Many frogs and toads begin their mating season in early spring.

-Answer: ✅ True.
+Answer: True.
 Many frogs/toads begin mating during spring when temperatures and moisture levels rise.
 The onset of the wet season can trigger mating behavior and frogs typically mate in or near water.

 16. Tulips were once so valuable in the Netherlands that they caused an economic crisis.

-Answer: ✅ True.
+Answer: True.
 Tulip mania in 17th-century Netherlands led to one of history’s first recorded economic bubbles.
 Bonus points +1 if you can guess which years?

 17. The term "spring fever" refers to a real phenomenon involving increased energy.

-Answer: ✅ True.
+Answer: True.
 "Spring fever" refers to a real uptick in mood, energy, and activity levels as days lengthen.

 18. The "spring green" color is named after the first grass growth of the season.

-Answer: ✅ True.
+Answer: True.
 "Spring green" refers to the first shoots of grass after dormancy.
 Fun fact: the first recorded use of spring green as a color name in English (the color is now also called spring bud) was in 1766.

 19. Asparagus is one of the first vegetables harvested in spring.

-Answer: ✅ True.
+Answer: True.
 Asparagus is an early crop, often harvested in March and April.

 20. The month of May is named after the Roman goddess Maia.

-Answer: ✅ True.
+Answer: True.
 May is named after Maia, the Roman goddess of fertility and growth.

-How did you do?
-Whether you aced the quiz or learned something new, I hope this spring trivia true or false game added a bit of fun and curiosity to your day.
-Trivia isn’t just a pastime; it’s a proven way to stay mentally active as we age.
-And that is just so important.
-I've written all about the benefits of playing printable games here.
+Whether you aced the quiz or learned something new, I hope this spring trivia true or false game added a bit of fun to your day.
+Trivia isn't just for entertainment - it's a proven way to stay mentally active, especially as we age.
+I've written more about that here >> The benefits of playing printable games.

 FREE GAME